 Postoperative management — This approach is used to manage patients with an esophageal perforation at any site:

 ●Nutritional support is necessary until oral feedings can be initiated and effectively sustained.
-The patient remains nothing per oral (NPO) for approximately seven days.
+The patient remains NPO for approximately seven days.
 Jejunal tube feedings are started on postoperative day two or three in stable patients without evidence of an ileus.

 ●If a jejunostomy feeding tube was not inserted at the time of the repair of the perforation, a central line can be inserted for administration of parenteral nutrition when a prolonged period of delay of enteral feedings is anticipated.
 Generally, this is not indicated in previously well-nourished patients with iatrogenic injuries and minimal contamination.

 ●The patient is maintained on intravenous broad spectrum antibiotics typically for 7 to 10 days, depending on the clinical status.

 ●A contrast esophagram is obtained on postoperative day seven if the patient is clinically stable.
 If there is no evidence of an esophageal leak or postoperative ileus, the nasogastric tube is removed and oral feedings are initiated.